objectionary/news.eolang.org/_posts/2024/03/2024-03-18-cage-recursion.md

 When `cge` is dataizing it dataizes `0.plus cge`.
 It takes attribute `plus` from object `0`. `int.plus` tries to dataize its argument `cge` inside.
 We have achieved our goal: infinite recursion is obtained.
 The first attempt is to detect such cases even in compilation.
-But generally speaking, the presence of `case` inside `case` is not a mistake, because such a program may well be correct.
+But generally speaking, the presence of `cage` inside `cage` is not a mistake, because such a program may well be correct.
 Dataization of `cage` can several times pas through the `cage` and only then return some value.
 This eo illustrates such scenario (it does not work with latest version but idea of deep `cage` is clear):
 ```eo